casualuser/casualuser.github.io/team.md

 ## Helena Shatalova — Fullstack / Next.js Engineer

-Fullstack engineer with a focus on modern web applications:
+Fullstack engineer at Webomage with a focus on modern web applications and product delivery:

 - Next.js and React-based frontends
 - Fullstack application development and integrations
 - Modern UI/UX implementation for product MVPs and production apps

 More details about Helena’s recent projects and focus areas are coming soon.

+➡️ Want to work with this team?
+[Start a conversation](/contact/).